Summary

 Sales are indeed higher than ever, and were CWCO a pure play water utility the above metrics would look great.
 But if we value it instead an industrials stock, it only appears fairly valued on sales metrics and looks overvalued on earnings-based metrics, especially given its unpredictable earnings record.

 Likewise, while its 2.29% dividend yield is above average for a water utility and about average for an industrial stock, it is below CWCO's 5-year average yield of 2.57%, and its dividend growth record and 92% payout ratio compare quite poorly to peers.
 Of course if the company can continue this year's impressive revenue growth, it should be able to maintain its current dividend level going forward given that it also impressively has almost no long-term debt (only $200K).
 But its inability to consistently grow earnings along with the lower margin wastewater and desalination construction businesses driving its future revenue growth does not bode well for future dividend hikes.
-And as we can see, despite technically growing since 2003, their dividend has been in a holding pattern since 2018, with the previous raise occurring in 2010.
+And as we can see, despite technically growing their dividend since 1998, it has been in a holding pattern since it was last raised in 2018, with the raise before that occurring in 2010.

 Consolidated Water has some attractive attributes.
 A fair valuation, a wide competitive moat within its geographic footprint, near-zero debt, a decent yield, and a growing desalination and wastewater treatment engineering business.
 However, these positives are counterbalanced by inconsistent earnings, declining margins, cyclical revenues, significant climate risk, and a higher-than-average payout ratio and share price volatility.